LuckyDucky3607/PyForce/README.md

 ### [+] Usage
  - `sudo chmod +x run.py`
- - `Go into the 100th line in the InternetBruteForce.py script and then add the data of the website you want to brute force in the **YOUR_DATA_HERE** field (e.g. data: {'guess': password, 'Guess': 'submit'})`
+ - `Go into the 100th line in the InternetBruteForce.py script (located in the Dependincies) and then add the data of the website you want to brute force in the **YOUR_DATA_HERE** field (e.g. data: {'guess': password, 'Guess': 'submit'})`
  - `sudo ./run.py`

 ### [+] Requirements